Marcello Ferrada de Noli: Covid-19 pandemic

 Italian media reported that Ferrada de Noli was to donate, at his own expense, 740 doses of Sputnik vaccine to the survived elderly in the Lombardy town of San Giovanni Bianco, one epicentre of the pandemic in Bergamo province 2020.
 Italian local authorities first welcomed the initiative.
 At that time, November 2020, Sputnik was the only vaccine available in the market.
 Nevertheless, as Corriere della Sera later reported, his donation could not be accepted because European Medicines Agency EMA had not approved Sputnik for its use in the EU.
 The news about Ferrada de Noli's initiative had also extensive coverage in Russian media, including the government's gazette.
 Later, Swedish newspaper SvD suggested he was part of a Russian state campaign to discredit the Anglo/Swedish AstraZeneca vaccine.
 This led to a libel-report by Ferrada de Noli against SvD at Sweden's Media Ombudsman.
 In November 2021, he publicly advocated for mandatory vaccination against COVID-19, "If I had my way, I would make getting vaccinated – with the exception of clinical cases – obligatory for all citizens of all countries".

+Freedom of speech

+In recent years, Ferrada de Noli has focused his publications in The Indicter and on social media on freedom of speech issues.
+In his book Human Rights for All (2024), he critiques the concept of “disinformation".
+In the book EU’s Censorship on Freedom of Speech: DSA Echoes Repression of Fascism for War Propaganda (2025), De Noli analyses the European Union’s Digital Services Act (DSA), describing some of its procedures as “shadow banning of dissident voices.”
+He claims Google implements these at the DSA’s behest.
+His research findings show a statistically significant reduction in Google Search results for known DSA critics before and after the DSA’s enforcement on major search engines.
+Comparing Google Search with Yahoo Search and Bing Search, De Noli found a statistically significant difference in results as well for other DSA critics, such as Virginie Joron, Paul Coleman, and Matt Taibbi.

+Ferrada de Noli also criticizes what he sees as the erosion of free speech rights for European citizens in geopolitical contexts.
+For example, he has condemned the Swedish government’s decision not to hold a national referendum on NATO membership.

+Two web publications recognized Ferrada de Noli as one of “The World’s Top Dissidents Fighting for Free Speech 2025”.
+Additionally, an OpenAI list (August 2025) ranked him first in a “Short List of Top Authors Focused on Freedom of Speech (DSA Context or Broader).”